- Blue waters and idyllic towns make an island-hopping honeymoon in Greece one of the country’s most sought-after activities.

 The Greek islands are not as hot as the mainlands of the country during the summer.
 Especially the Cyclades are famous for their strong winds that may be comforting during the day but can become a nuisance during the night.
 So, during your Greek island vacations, expect heat but don’t forget to bring something with you to shield yourself from the possibility of a cold night or a ferry journey.

-Your island-hopping destination should depend on your budget, the days you have at your disposal, as well as the type of vacations you’re after.
-Thankfully, the Greek islands don’t lack diversity.
-Hence, you’re sure to find what you’re looking for if you know where to look.
+Island-hopping allows you to pack some of the best Greece honeymoon destinations into one trip.
+But your island-hopping stops should depend on the budget for your Greece honeymoon, the days you have at your disposal, as well as the type of vacations you’re after.
+Thankfully, the Greek islands don’t lack diversity, from remote Greek islands to Greece’s best party islands.
+You’re sure to find what you’re looking for if you know where to look.

 Below we present you with the best island-hopping routes we could think of, according to your needs.
 This way, you’ll have all the information you need to visit the best Greek islands for couples, all in one place.

 If you want to discover what the hype around the Greek islands is all about, a tour around the Cyclades is what you’re looking for.
 It is understandable to want to visit the destinations that keep popping up on your Instagram feed.
+They are some of the top choices for couples eloping in Greece.
 We promise that they won’t disappoint.

-You will discover the Cycladic beauty of Paros through the labyrinthine cobbled alleys, the small clearings with bougainvillea, the traditional elements, the white houses that shine under the sun, and the endless blue all around.
+On a Paros honeymoon, you will discover the Cycladic beauty through the labyrinthine cobbled alleys, the small clearings with bougainvillea, the traditional elements, the white houses that shine under the sun, and the endless blue all around.
 If you like partying, you should go directly to Punta Beach on the island’s east side or to the first part of Santa Maria, near Naoussa.

 The queen of nightlife in Paros is undoubtedly Naoussa, with its traditional architecture and authenticity.
 Moreover, its small port with the Venetian castle is enchanting.
 There, you will eat in the best restaurants on the island and drink until morning.

 The most famous part of the island in Chora goes by ‘Little Venice’ because it resembles Venice.
 The houses look like they are on the sea, while in this neighborhood you’ll find some of the most famous shops in the area.
-In Little Venice, you can admire one of the most beautiful sunsets of the Aegean.
+In Little Venice, you can admire one of the most beautiful sunsets of the Aegean, popular for wedding proposals in Greece.

-The cosmopolitan Santorini manages to steal the hearts of its visitors with its volcanic landscape and vast wine production.
-The sunset in Oia attracts hundreds of tourists every summer.
-The countless eateries, bars, and clubs will cater to all party animals of the world, presenting a diversity everyone will appreciate.
-From lounge music to intense beats, when visiting Santorini, you will have the opportunity to dance your troubles away.
+The cosmopolitan Santorini manages to steal the hearts of its visitors with its volcanic landscape and incredible Greek vineyards.
+The sunset in Oia attracts hundreds of tourists every summer while its pristine beaches are perfect for couples.
+The countless eateries, bars, and clubs cater to bachelor parties and all party animals of the world, presenting a diversity everyone will appreciate.
+From lounge music to intense beats, on a Santorini honeymoon, you will have the opportunity to dance your troubles away.

 The medieval city will monopolize your walks.
 It is worth spending at least one day in Lindos, with its acropolis and the unique captain’s houses.
 Rhodes is ideal for those who love car trips and sightseeing.
 From the Valley with the Butterflies and the Baths of Kallithea to the hill of Filerimos and Ancient Kamiro.

-On the other hand, Crete has several historic cities, impressive beaches, and a significant gastronomic heritage.
+On the other hand, a Crete honeymoon is a chance to see several historic cities, impressive beaches, and a significant gastronomic heritage.
 It is the 5th largest island in the Mediterranean, and tourists prefer it for its “wild” natural beauty, for the Minoan civilization, its importance for ancient Greek mythology, and the presence of important people of spirit.
+It’s also a popular Greek destination for Valentine’s Day.

 If you’re a couple that loves food, a tour across Naxos, Santorini, and Crete will show you around the impressive Greek cuisine.
 It will also treat you to the country’s most traditional dishes and products.